Classroom Assessment Scoring System (CLASS)

 In this training, teachers learn the basics of the CLASS instrument, domains and dimensions.
 It is designed to help teachers learn about effective teacher-child interactions, as defined by the CLASS tool, and the ways these interactions help children learn.

-SPRING 2022 Introduction to CLASS Training
+FALL 2022 Introduction to CLASS Training

 Introduction to Infant CLASS